kevinma1515/COVID-Individual-Risk-Calculator/README.md

 The symptomatic risk was calculated using a logistic regression based off of symptom reports by people who did not have COVID and who had COVID.

-The health risk was integrated into our calculator from a paper posted by ALAMA Link here https://alama.org.uk/covid-19-medical-risk-assessment/
+The health risk was integrated into our calculator from a paper posted by ALAMA.
+Link here https://alama.org.uk/covid-19-medical-risk-assessment/

 The community risk was calculated by using the us-counties.csv file retrieved from the NYTimes COVID-19 github.
 File is updated on a weekly basis.